Hisbee/Matter-Idle/README.md

 - Its the main, (hopefully) stable, balanced, game
 - You should probably be playing this one
 ### Matter Idle Private Beta.txt
-- Its where a programe upcoming updates
+- Its where a programe upcomming updates
 - Since I could be making changes to it at any time, you probably shouldn't be playing that one
 ### README.md
 - You'll never guess